Polyaspartic Acid (PASP) Benefits

 Polyaspartic acid products can be a sustainable replacement for hydroxyethylidene diphosphonic acid, or HEDP (also known as etidronic acid).
 HEDP has a molecular formula of C2H8O7P2.

-HEDP is traditionally used in a wide variety of capacities, including as a scale and corrosion inhibitor in cooling towers and in oilfield equipment, and in agriculture, to name a few use cases.
+HEDP is traditionally used in a wide variety of capacities, including as a scale and corrosion inhibitor in cooling towers and in oilfield equipment.

 Per an OECD SIDS analysis, HEDP and its salts are "not readily biodegradable in laboratory studies carried out under standard conditions."